01-edu/public/subjects/forum/forum-moderation.audit.md

 ###### Can you like or dislike a post?

-##### Try registering has a moderator, and see if the admin user has received the request.
+##### Try registering as a moderator.
+Then login to a admin account and see if the admin user has received the request.

 ###### Can you confirm that the admin received the request?